 - Roof drains must be fitted with compression clamping rings and strainer baskets.
-Both traditional cast iron and aluminum drains, as well as GAF drain inserts, are acceptable. - 2.
+Both traditional cast iron and aluminum drains, as well as retrofit-type cast aluminum and molded plastic drains, are acceptable. - 2.
 Roof drains must be provided with a min.
-36" x 36" (910 mm x 910 mm) sumped area if possible.
+36" x 36" (914 mm x 914 mm) within a sumped area if possible.
 Slope of tapered insulation within the sumped area must not exceed 4" in 12" (102 mm in 305 mm). - 3.
 Extend the roofing membrane over the drain opening.
 Locate the drain and cut a hole in the roofing membrane directly over the drain opening.
-Provide a 1⁄2" (13 mm) membrane flap extending past the drain flange into the drain opening.
-Punch holes through the roofing membrane at drain bolt locations. - 4.
-For cast iron and aluminum drains, the roofing membrane must be set in a full bed of TOPCOAT® FlexSealTM Caulk Grade sealant on the drain flange prior to securing with the compression clamping ring. - 5.
-For fleece-back roof membrane applications, the fleece-back membrane is cut just short of the drain flange.
-A separate smooth reinforced membrane drain flashing sheet is heat-welded to the roofing membrane and set into the drain above in a full bed of TOPCOAT® FlexSealTM Caulk Grade sealant and secured as above. - 6.
-Do NOT locate lap seams within the sumped area.
-If lap seams must be located within the sumped area, a separate smooth reinforced membrane drain flashing a minimum of 12" (305 mm) larger than the sumped area must be installed.
+Provide a 1/2" (13 mm) membrane flap extending past the drain flange into the drain opening.
+Punch holes through the roofing membrane at drain bolt locations.

+- 4. For cast iron and aluminum drains, the roofing membrane must be set in a full bed of TOPCOAT® FlexSealTM Caulk Grade sealant on the drain flange prior to securing with the compression clamping ring.
+Typical TOPCOAT® FlexSealTM Caulk Grade sealant application rate is one 10.5-oz.
+(298 gr.) cartridge per drain. - 5.
+Do NOT locate lap seams within the sump area.
+Where lap seams must be located within the sump area, a separate, smooth, reinforced membrane drain flashing a minimum of 12" (305 mm) larger than the sump area must be installed.
 The membrane flashing must be heat-welded to the roof membrane.
-Alternately, if the seam does not run under the clamping ring, it can be covered with a 6" (15.2 mm) wide reinforced membrane strip heat-welded to the membrane. - 7.
+Alternately, if the seam does not run under the clamping ring, it can be covered with a 6" (152 mm) wide reinforced-membrane strip heat-welded to the membrane. - 6.
 Tighten the drain compression clamping ring in place.

-N. Scuppers
+M. Scuppers

-- EverGuard® coated metal roof edge scuppers must be provided with a min.
-4" (102 mm) wide flange nailed to wood nailers, with hemmed edges and secured with continuous clips in accordance with the gravel stop assembly. - 2.
-EverGuard® coated metal wall scuppers must be provided with 4" (102 mm) wide flanges, with additional corner pieces popriveted to the flanges to create a continuous flange.
-All flange corners must be rounded. - Install wall scuppers over the roof and flashing membrane and secure to the roof deck/wall with DRILL-TECTM Fasteners 6" (152 mm) o.c., a minimum of 2 fasteners per side. - 4.
+- Coated-metal roof-edge scuppers must be provided with a min.
+4" (102 mm) wide flange nailed to wood nailers, with hemmed edges and secured with continuous clips in accordance with the gravel stop assembly. - Coated-metal wall scuppers must be provided with 4" (102 mm) wide flanges, with additional corner pieces pop-riveted to the flanges to create a continuous flange.
+All flange corners must be rounded. - Install wall scuppers over the roof and flashing membrane and secure to the roof deck/wall with Drill-TecTM Fasteners 6" (152 mm) o.c., a minimum of 2 fasteners per side. - 4.
 All corners must be reinforced with EverGuard® PVC or EverGuard® TPO Universal Corners or field-fabricated from EverGuard® non-reinforced materials. - 5.
-Strip in scupper with flashing membrane target sheet. - 6.
-Alternately, a wall scupper box may be field-flashed using non-reinforced flashing membrane that is fully adhered, heatwelded to membrane on the wall face and roof deck.
-Fully adhere to the scupper box and terminate on the outside wall face with a termination bar and TOPCOAT® FlexSealTM Caulk Grade sealant. - EverGuard® TPO has pre-fabricated scuppers in standard and custom sizes available.
-Consult your GAF Territory Manager or local distributor for details.
+Strip-in scupper with flashing membrane target sheet. - 6.
+Alternately, a wall scupper box may be field-flashed using non-reinforced flashing membrane heat-welded to membrane on the wall face and roof deck.
+Fully adhere to the scupper box and terminate on the outside wall face with a termination bar and TOPCOAT® FlexSealTM Caulk Grade sealant. - 7.
+EverGuard® TPO has prefabricated scuppers in standard and custom sizes available.
+Consult your Territory Manager or local distributor for details.

-O. Heater Stacks
+N. Heater Stacks